British Rail Class 44

 The British Rail Class 44 or Sulzer Type 4 diesel locomotives were built by British Railways' Derby Works between 1959 and 1960, intended for express passenger services.
-They were originally numbered D1-D10 and named after British mountains, and, along with the similar Class 45 and 46 locomotives, they became known as Peaks.
+They were originally numbered D1-D10 and named after mountains in England and Wales, and, along with the similar Class 45 and 46 locomotives, they became known as Peaks.

 Overview

 In part inspired by LMS prototypes 10000 and 10001, and by Southern Railway 10201-10203, the Class 44 diesels were some of the first big diesels commissioned for the British Rail modernisation project and were the precursors to the Class 45 and Class 46 locomotives of similar design.
 They were originally designed to have a Co-Co wheel arrangement, but it proved impossible to keep below the 20 lt axle loading limit imposed by the British Railways Civil Engineer.
 A 1-Co bogie design originally used on the Southern Railway 10201 was used instead.

 Construction began in the summer of 1958, although the first example was not completed until April 1959.
 The ten locomotives were originally allocated to Camden motive power depot and used on the West Coast Main Line, although also often seen on the Midland Main Line.
 However, with the advent of large numbers of Class 45 locomotives the 10 Class 44 locomotives were transferred to Toton.